 Keep an eye on the big picture but don’t forget the details

-Some Project Managers slip on the details, only focussing on the big picture.
+Some Construction Project Managers slip on the details, only focussing on the big picture.
 Details are important and it’s often the tiniest details overlooked which result in mega problems.

 Then there are some Project Managers who are so focussed on the details that they fail to see the train that’s about to run them down.